- Search for a Leaflet

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

 - Carvedilol should not be taken with some other medicines that you get on prescription.
 Tell your doctor and pharmacist about any other medicines that your child is taking before starting carvedilol.

 - You must also tell your doctor and pharmacist that your child is taking carvedilol before giving any other medicines to your child.
-This includes herbal or complementary medicines.
+This includes herbal and complementary medicines.

 Is there anything else I need to know about this medicine?